-Figures ENV-4 - ENV-6 (Appendix C) denote a 5 to 50 foot habitat enhancement area that originates from the edge of the wet pool at each SWM.
+Figures ENV-4 - ENV-6 (Appendix C) denote a 5 to 50-foot habitat enhancement area that originates from the edge of the wet pool at each SWM.
 Plantings for these habitat enhancement areas will be consistent with the vegetative communities in the out-of-play or in-play areas immediately adjacent to each SWM.
-Aside from the P5 plantings and berm enhancements described above, there are no plans to actively manage the habitat enhancement area surrounding each SWM.
-However, the modified pesticide spraying schedule described previously for riparian buffers and habitat enhancements will be implemented where SWMs are constructed with retaining berms at the same grade to the surrounding land (e.g., in instances where a SWM is built into a hill side).
+The modified pesticide spraying schedule described previously for riparian buffers and habitat enhancements will be implemented adjacent to SWMs.